menix-os/menix/doc/src/building.md

 - `cmake`
 - Either `clang` or a `gcc` for the target architecture
+  >Make sure your compiler has gnu2x (C23) support and is recent enough!
-- Binutils for your toolchain
+- GNU Binutils for the target architecture

 ## Building steps